europace/kex-market-engine-api/README.md

 ##### Handling incomplete requests

 A complete offer without document(s) is expected.
 The Machbarkeitsstatus is **NICHT_MACHBAR**.
-Vollständigkeitsmeldungen must be available, that point out the missing data.
+Vollständigkeitsmeldungen, that point out the missing data, must be available.

 ##### Handling shortfall in the Haushaltsrechnung

-If the application is not feasible due to a shortfall in the Haushaltsrechnung, in best case the duration will be extended.
+If the application is not feasible due to a shortfall in the Haushaltsrechnung, ideally the duration will be extended.
 If this is not possible, a downselling of the loan amount can take place.

 If a downselling results in a feasible offer, this is marked as <code>"angepasst": true</code> and contains appropriate adjustment messages to inform the broker of the adjustment.